avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `codecID` is the codec version used to serialize the payload and is hardcoded to `0x0000`
 - `typeID` is the payload type identifier and is `0x00000001` for this transaction
 - `subnetID`, `nodeID`, `weight`, and `blsPublicKey` are for the Subnet Validator being added
 - `expiry` is the time at which this message becomes invalid.
-As of a P-Chain timestamp `expiry` or greater, this Avalanche Warp Message can no longer be used to add the `nodeID` to the validator set of `subnetID`.
+As of a P-Chain timestamp `>= expiry`, this Avalanche Warp Message can no longer be used to add the `nodeID` to the validator set of `subnetID`

     `validationID` of validators added via `RegisterSubnetValidatorTx` is defined as the SHA256 hash of the `Payload` of the `AddressedCall`.
 This SHA256 hash will be used for replay protection.
 Used `validationID`s will be stored on the P-Chain.
 If a `RegisterSubnetValidatorTx`'s `validationID` has already been used, the transaction will be considered invalid.
 To prevent storing an unbounded number of `validationID`s, the `expiry` is required to be no more than 48 hours in the future of the time the transaction is issued on the P-Chain.
 Any `validationIDs` corresponding to an expired timestamp can be flushed from the P-Chain's state.